mermaid-js/mermaid/docs/classDiagram.md

 ```
 classDiagram
 class Shape
-link Shape "http://www.github.com" "This is a tooltip for a link"
+click Shape href "http://www.github.com" "This is a tooltip for a link"
 ```

 _Callback:_